Rhein-Neckar-Verkehr/data-hub-nodejs-client/README.md

 ## Prepare credentials

-The client for node.js is in this repo in the node/ folder.

 1. Download the graphql.http file to this repo and place it in the root path.
 2. Download the preparation script from gist (see below)
 3. Run the shell script ./prepare_env_file.sh this will generate a .env file which is read by the node.js application